 Based on results of the examination and x-rays, doctors determine whether the ankle is stable or not.
 Then they can determine the best treatment.

-For most stable ankle fractures (including avulsion fractures), a cast is required for about 6 weeks.
-These fractures usually heal well.
+For most stable ankle fractures (including avulsion fractures), doctors usually provide a walking boot or apply a cast, which is worn for about 6 weeks.
+A walking boot has Velcro fasteners and a rigid frame and shell to protect the foot from further injury.
+Stable ankle fractures usually heal well.

-For unstable fractures, surgery may be required.
-Usually, open reduction with internal fixation (ORIF—see Surgery) is done.
-After such injuries, the ankle may not be as strong as before.
+For unstable ankle fractures, surgery may be required.
+Usually, open reduction with internal fixation (ORIF) is done.
+In ORIF, the broken bone fragments are put back in place (reduced) and then held in place using a devices such as metal wires, pins, screws, rods, and plates.
+After an unstable ankle fracture, the ankle may not be as strong as before.

 If the ankle is stable and the bone fragments are put back in place correctly, the fracture usually heals well.
 If the bone fragments do not remain in place, arthritis may develop, and the ankle may fracture again.